doguhanyeke/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I will be starting as a Ph.D. student at Purdue University in August 2021.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+My research interests include static and dynamic malware analysis and securing mobile and web applications.
+In my spare time, I would like to attend CTFs and competitive programming contests.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Cv_DoguhanYeke.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Cv_DoguhanYeke.pdf" "newtab" >}}resume{{< /staticref >}}.